pibooth/pibooth/docs/sources/plugins/plugins.rst

 There are 2 families of hooks implemented in `pibooth`:

- - Pibooth state-independent hooks
+ - **Pibooth state-independent hooks**: used to change de default components likes camera, printer, ...
+   Note that plugins defining those hooks may not be dinamically enabled/disabled.
- - State dependant hooks (see below)
+ - **State dependant hooks** (see below): used to change state behavior.

 Influencing states
 ^^^^^^^^^^^^^^^^^^

 The ``pibooth`` application is built on the principle of states.
-Each state is defined by a specific ``scene`` (with same name as state one) and possible actions available to the user.
+Each state is defined by a specific ``scene`` (with same name as state one) and possible ``hooks`` to handle the user actions.

+A ``scene`` represent the visual interface displayed to the user while the state is active.

 The following states are defined: